 For example, say you search for “men’s black leather wallet.”
 The product catalog doesn’t have any SKUs that match this query exactly.
 Unsophisticated search systems will resort to a partial match and may return “men’s brown leather wallets” (which is relevant!) along with “men’s black leather belts” (irrelevant!).

-While you can boost the most relevant items to the top, it is good to keep in mind that most ecommerce sites allow customers to re-sort products by price, newness, sales, or ratings-in other words, the relevant product will be lost.
+While you can boost the most relevant items to the top, it is good to keep in mind that most ecommerce sites allow customers to re-sort products by price, newness, sales, or rating.
+In other words, the most potentially relevant product will be lost in a sea of irrelevant content.

 Is Semantic Search the Answer?

-Clearly, ecommerce merchants need an alternative – and superior – search technology to tackle the above-mentioned challenges.
-Semantic search does offer an alternative approach, but there are definitely shortcomings with this method as well.
+Clearly, ecommerce merchants need an alternative – and superior – search technology to tackle the above-mentioned challenges of keyword-based search.
+Semantic search engines offer an alternative approach.

-Broadly speaking, semantic search aims to match documents that correspond to the meaning and user intent – not just its words like the full-text search approach used to do.
+Broadly speaking, semantic search aims to match the content of the query to documents that correspond to the meaning and user intent – not just its words like the full-text search approach used to do.

 Semantic Search Doesn’t Speak with One Voice